 - Learn descending arpeggios over a tune.

-- Play one arpeggio up, then one arpeggio down over a tune.
+- Play one arpeggio up, then one arpeggio down.

-- Play one arpeggio down, then one arpeggio up over a tune.
+- Play one arpeggio down, then one arpeggio up.

-- Add chromatic approach notes to each arpeggio tone, one note at a time, over a tune.
+- Add chromatic approach notes to each arpeggio note.

-- Add enclosures to each arpeggio note, one at a time, over a tune.
+- Add enclosures to each arpeggio note, one at a time.

-- Do all of these exercises with one and two-octave arpeggio shapes.
+- Do every exercise with one and two-octave arpeggios.

 Studying Jazz Guitar Vocabulary

-Studying Jazz vocabulary can mean learning lines from your favorite players, but it goes deeper than that.
+Studying jazz vocabulary means learning lines from your favorite players, but it goes deeper than that.

-Breaking down lines into their smallest concepts, then applying those concepts to other scales, arpeggios, and harmonic situations is essential when learning Jazz vocabulary.
+Breaking down lines into concepts, then applying those concepts to other situations is essential when learning jazz vocabulary.

-By studying vocabulary in this fashion, you will not only learn the vocabulary, but you will bring a personal approach to that vocabulary at the same time.
+By studying vocabulary this way, you learn the vocabulary and bring a personal touch to that vocabulary at the same time.

-When analyzing lines and solos for common Jazz vocabulary that you can then study further on the guitar, keep an eye out for these common concepts.
+When analyzing lines and solos for common jazz vocabulary, keep an eye out for these concepts.

 - Chromatic Approach Notes